-- (a) SFE(A).
-Applicants for an SFE certificate for aeroplanes shall: - (1) hold or have held an ATPL(A), a class or type rating and an SFI(A) certificate for the applicable type of aeroplane; - (2) have at least 1 500 hours of flight time as a pilot on multi-pilot aeroplanes; - (3) for the initial issue of an SFE certificate, have completed at least 50 hours of synthetic flight instruction as an SFI(A) on the applicable type. - (b) SFE(H).
-Applicants for an SFE certificate for helicopters shall: - (1) hold or have held an ATPL(H), a type rating and an SFI(H) certificate for the applicable type of helicopter;

-- (2) have at least 1 000 hours of flight time as a pilot on multi-pilot helicopters; - (3) for the initial issue of an SFE certificate, have completed at least 50 hours of synthetic flight instruction as an SFI(H) on the applicable type.
+- (i) hold or have held a CPL(A) or an ATPL(A) and a type rating; - (ii) hold an SFI(A) certificate for the applicable class or type of aeroplane; and - (iii) have at least 500 hours of flight time as a pilot of single-pilot aeroplanes. - (3) for the initial issue of an SFE certificate, have completed at least 50 hours of synthetic flight instruction as a TRI(A) or SFI(A) on the applicable type. - (b) SFE(H).
+Applicants for an SFE certificate for helicopters shall: - (1) hold or have held an ATPL(H), a type rating and an SFI(H) certificate for the applicable type of helicopter; - (2) have at least 1 000 hours of flight time as a pilot on multi-pilot helicopters; - (3) for the initial issue of an SFE certificate, have completed at least 50 hours of synthetic flight instruction as an SFI(H) on the applicable type.